41 Amazing Allergy Statistics & Facts (2021 Edition)

 What are severe allergies?

-Severe allergies are recognized by symptoms such as itching of eyes and face, swelling of certain parts of the mouth and throat, cramps, vomiting, hives, and a blood pressure drop.
+Severe allergies are recognized by symptoms such as: itching of eyes and face, swelling of certain parts of the mouth and throat, cramps, vomiting, hives, and a blood pressure drop.
 The extreme allergic reaction defined by these symptoms is named anaphylaxis and if left untreated, it can be life-threatening.

-Most often severe allergy is caused by pet dander, insect stings, aspirin, peanut, wheat, tree nuts, eggs, and milk.
+Allergy statistics suggest that most often severe allergy is caused by pet dander, insect stings, aspirin, peanut, wheat, tree nuts, eggs, and milk.